augusto-herrmann/augusto-herrmann.github.io/_posts/2019-11-26-on-the-state-of-open-data-does-it-face-an-identity-crisis.md

 <figcaption>Distribution of the number of cases of open data impact around the world by country.</figcaption>
 </figure>

-## Conclusion
+## Final thoughts

 All things considered, the State of Open Data book is worth a read for anyone concerned with open data around the world, while it's still up to date.
 Make sure to check it out.

 As for the supposed identity crisis of open data, do open data policies need a rebranding?
 Will open data ever reach a broader awareness in society?
-When even people that do need and use data every day are often not familiar with the basic concepts of openness, these are some of the burning questions we are left with to ponder.
+When even people that do need and use data every day are often not familiar with the basic concepts of openness, these are some of the emerging questions we are left with to ponder.